aleksandromilenkov/CarSellersClient/README.md

 ## Overview

 This is the frontend for the Car Sellers application, built with React.
 It provides a user-friendly RESPONSIVE interface for managing cars, car models, manufacturers, and companies, with separate panels and permissions for regular users and admins.
+This is the Web API for this Frontend: https://github.com/aleksandromilenkov/CarSellers/

 ### Home page: